-Associate Degree, Certificate and Diploma Programs
+Associate Degree, Certificate, Professional Certificates and Diploma Programs

-Students pursuing financial aid-eligible programs must complete a minimum number of credits each year to conform with satisfactory progress.
+Students pursuing financial aid-eligible must complete a minimum number of credits each year to conform with satisfactory progress.
 Completed credits result in grades of A, B, C, D, E, P or PP. Grades of W, I, WP, NP, F, AF, AD or AU do not fulfill the requirement.

-Credit hours attempted will be cumulative and will include all hours for which the student was enrolled as of the end of the ADD/DROP period half-way through the program.
-For full-time and part-time students, the formula to determine the minimum number of credits required is as follows:
+Credit hours attempted will be cumulative and will include all hours for which the student was enrolled as of the end of the ADD/DROP period.
+Progress based on quantitative standards will be evaluated half-way through the program.
+For fulltime and part-time students, the formula to determine the minimum number of credits required is as follows:

-• # of credits in the maximum # of credits

-program of study x 150% = student is allowed to

-attempt and receive aid

-• # of credits in

-program of study the percentage of

-divided by = credits attempted

-maximum # of cro student is allowed to attempt and receive financial ai that student must complete
+• # of credits in the program of study x 150% = maximum # of credits student is allowed to attempt and receive aid of credits in program of study divided by maximum # of credits student is allowed to attempt and receive financial aid the percentage of credits attempted that student must complete of credits student must complete.

-• # of credits studen nt # of credits student
+• # of credits student attempted

-attempted = must complete.

-Exa mple: r
+Example:

-72 credits in

-program x 150% = 108
+72 credits in program x 150%

-72 = 67%

-108

-If student attempted 20 credits which

-30 credits: 30 x 67% = student must
+If student attempted 30 credits: 30 x 67%

-complete that year
+20 credits which student must complete that year

-Cert ificate/Diploma Prog grams:

-Same as Associate Deg gree excep ot that quantitative satisfa

-1 C 1 ATT C

-Ce
+Certificate/ Professiona Certificate/Diploma Programs:

-factory progress is reviewed at the end of each semester.
-Therefore, step 3 is: # of
+Same as Associate Degree except that quantitative satisfactory progress is reviewed at the end of each semester.
+Therefore, step 3 is:

-of credits students # of credits student

-attempted during = must complete

-semester x 67% that semester.
+of credits students # of credits student attempted during = must complete semester x 67% that semester.